rust-hosted-langs/book/booksrc/chapter-alignment.md

 # Alignment

-There be subtleties in alignment:
+There are subtleties in memory access alignment:

 - Some hardware architectures and implementations may fault on unaligned memory access.